gaumarjos/T1-P3-CarND-Behavioral-Cloning/writeup_report.md

 #### 4. Appropriate training data

 I recorded training data by driving naturally at the centre of the road.
-I did not add recovery maneuvres from the left and right sides, specifically to see if it was possible to build a working model by just driving normally.
+I did not add recovery maneuvres from the left and right sides, specifically as I was curious to see if it was possible to build a working model by just driving normally.

 ### Model Architecture and Training Documentation